 Jasper and his best friend Samantha (our mini-dachshund)

-This past weekend my wife and I set him up with some back wheels from the wonderful folks at HandicappedPets.com, and Jasper could not be happier.
-Now he gets all excited when he sees us preparing to put the harness on him, and once again he can roam all across our backyard with ease.
+This past weekend I set him up with some back wheels from the wonderful folks at HandicappedPets.com, and Jasper could not be happier.
+Now he gets all excited when he sees me preparing to put the harness on him, and once again he can roam all across our backyard with ease.

 Jasper and me in the backyard